 Transferring in Australia is still possible for countries that do not require a visa to make transfers in Australia, which includes the United Kingdom and Ireland.
 However, these travellers must possess a ticket for the transfer, cannot leave the transit area at the airport and can only stay in Australia for a maximum of 72 hours.
 Travellers transferring in the state Western Australia can stay for a maximum of 24 hours.

 The coronavirus (Covid-19) is causing a lot of problems for travelling with an Australia visa

 When can I travel to Australia again?

-It is not yet known when you can travel to Australia again on a normal visa.
-The Australian minister of Trade, Tourism and Investment, Simon Birmingham, has announced that they will perform regular flights from the EU and the USA to Australia starting end of October 2021 (and is selling tickets with flight details starting that date).
-It is currently being investigated whether the traveler limitations for students and other long-term visitors can be loosened.
-Whether tourists and business travellers will not be allowed to travel to Australia until the end of this year has not yet been officially confirmed.
-Flights to Melbourne have been suspended until further notice.
+It is currently not known when you can travel to Australia again on a normal visa.
+The Australian airline Qantas has announced that they will perform regular flights from the EU and the USA to Australia starting end of October 2021 (and is selling tickets with flight details starting that date).
+It is currently being investigated whether the travel limitations for students and other long-term visitors can be relaxed.
+Whether tourists and business travellers will not be able to travel to Australia until the end of the year has not yet been officially confirmed.
 Keep a close eye on this page if you want to be kept up to date on the measures and restrictions that apply to usage of the Australia visa.

 Would you like to receive an email once you can safely travel again?

 Fill in your email address and stay informed